 Our nominating committee met on February 11, 2022 to evaluate the performance and qualifications of the three incumbent Class C members of our board of directors whose terms will expire upon the election of their successors at our 2022 Annual Meeting and the taking of office by their successors.
 After considering the performance during their past service on our board of directors and qualifications of the three incumbent Class C members of our board of directors, our nominating committee nominated the three incumbent Class C members named below for reelection to a new term as Class C directors.
-On March 4, 2022, our board of directors met and accepted the report of our nominating committee and approved the nomination by our nominating committee of the three nominees for election as Class C directors at our 2022 Annual Meeting.
+On March 4, 2022, our board of directors met and accepted the report of our nominating committee and approved the nomination by our nominating committee of the three incumber to 2022 Annual Meeting.